 Enrolling a Child in a Different School Without The Other Parent’s Permission

-Understanding Your Rights as a Parent
+=”font-weight: 400;”>Understanding Your Rights as a Parent

-In a situation where parents are still married or the custody agreement grants joint custody, both parents have the right to make decisions about their child’s education, including the location of their education.
+In a situation where parents are currently married or the custody agreement grants joint custody, both parents have the right to make decisions about their child’s education, including the location of their education.
 This can change depending on legal interventions such as protective orders or child custody agreements.
 The South Carolina code section 63-15-210 identifies two types of custody agreements as follows:

-- Joint Custody: This means that both parents have equal rights for all major decisions, such as educational, medical, or religious decisions.
+• Joint Custody: This means that both parents have equal rights for all major decisions, such as educational, medical, or religious decisions.
 In some cases, the judge may determine that one parent will have sole authority to make specific decisions, but both parents would be responsible for all other responsibilities and decisions.

-- Sole Custody: When one person has complete responsibility and authority for a child’s well-being and affairs, including educational, medical, or religious.
+• Sole Custody: When one person has complete responsibility and authority for a child’s well-being and affairs, including educational, medical, or religious.
 This may be a parent but can also be a legal guardian.

 A parent’s specific requirements and responsibilities after a divorce vary based on the specific facts of your case.
 This is where it may be helpful to have a family law lawyer who knows the system, where things may deviate, and is able to explain what that means to you.
 Understanding the specifics of your custody agreement will ensure you are not violating it and risking contempt.